calidion/aex/README.md

 It can be used as a micro service server and a very large scalable enterprise web server with official or customized decorators plugged-in.

-It is a web framework based on decorators for `node.js`.
+It is a web framework based on decorators for javascript backend(node.js, bun.js).

 So you should enable `decorators` to use it.